happyhorseskull/you-can-datamosh-on-linux/README.md

 `  $ youtube-dl --list-formats [website url]`

 which will show a list of available formats for the video on the page.

+NOTE: If youtube-dl fails to download youtube videos try it on another site before declaring youtube-dl broken.
+Sometimes youtube makes changes to its video player and it takes the youtube-dl team a few days to catch up.